 A site that has been granted zone status may not be used for zone activity until the site or a section thereof has been separately approved for FTZ activation by local U.S. Customs officials, and the zone activity remains under the supervision of Customs.
 A subzone is a special-purpose zone, usually at a manufacturing plant.

 FTZ sites and facilities remain within the jurisdiction of local, state or federal governments or agencies.
-Click on the links below for additional information on the state's four foreign trade zones, or read DBED's comprehensive guide to trade zones including acreage, sites and contacts.
+Click on the links below for additional information on the state's four foreign trade zones, or read DBED's Foreign-Trade Zone profile including acreage, sites and contacts.